 6. Is Mom’s House open during the summer and/or in the evenings?

-Answer: Mom’s House is closed for the summer.
-Our services are not available for those enrolled in the summer session or those taking evening courses.
+Answer: Mom’s House is currently offering a part-time summer program.
+Our services are not available for those taking evening courses.

 7. What are your hours of operation?

 Answer: Mom’s House is open from 7:30am to 4:00pm.
 Children must be dropped off no earlier than 7:30am and picked up no later than 4:00pm Monday through Friday.
 Summer hours may vary.